freeman-lab/gl-material/README.md

 ## vertex shader

-The included **vertex shader** is fairly generic, and has the following properties, which should cover a variety of use cases:
+The included **vertex shader** is generic, and has the following properties, which should cover a variety of use cases:

 attributes
 - `position` vec3